nastja4/myFlix-client/README.md

 # myFlix React App

 Welcome to the myFlix React app project!
 This is a client-side application built to complement the existing server-side code (REST API and database) of the myFlix movie app.
-The project is a part of the Achievement 3 task, focusing on full-stack JavaScript development using the MERN (MongoDB, Express, React, Node.js) stack.
+The project is a part of the web application, focusing on full-stack JavaScript development using the MERN (MongoDB, Express, React, Node.js) stack.

 Link: https://movie-myflix.netlify.app/